daslicht/node-mailin/README.md

 sudo npm install -g node-mailin
 ```

-Run it, (addtionnal help can be found using `node-mailin --help`).
+Run it, (addtionnal help can be found using `nodeMailin --help`).
 By default, Node-Mailin will listen on port 25, the standard smtp port. you can change this port for testing purpose using the `--port` option.
 However, do not change this port if you want to receive emails from the real world.

 Ports number under 1000 are reserved to root user.
 So two options here.
 Either run Node-Mailin as root:

 ```
-sudo node-mailin --port 25
+sudo nodeMailin --port 25
 ```

 Or, prefered choice, use something like `authbind` to run Node-Mailin with a standard user while still using port 25.
 Here comes a [tutorial on how to setup authbind](http://respectthecode.tumblr.com/post/16461876216/using-authbind-to-run-node-js-on-port-80-with-dreamhost).
 In this case, do something like:

 ```
-authbind --deep node-mailin --port 25
+authbind --deep nodeMailin --port 25
 ```

 and make sure that your user can write to the log file.